Karamanetss/czech-banking-sql/README.md

   default around 5x more often than card holders (approx. 11% vs 2%) though most clients have no card, so this is a correlation worth investigating, not proof.

-- **Transactions are strongly seasonal.** Volume jumps 30-40% every June and December and drops by a similar amount in February, driven largely by recurring semi-annual payments.
+- **Transactions are strongly seasonal.** Monthly net cash flow is highly seasonal.
+  January and June run deeply negative (−13M and −0.7M), while February and December peak positive.
+  The January drop reflects year-start loan disbursements and standing orders, while June likely reflects higher spending during the summer vacation period.

 - **The customer base hit a ceiling.** Active accounts grew steadily until late 1997, then flattened around 4,480, the bank effectively stopped acquiring